-Towards the end of 2023 we will be letting you see all the information within your health record automatically.
+From 1 November 2022 we will be letting you see all the information within your health record automatically.
 If you are over 16 and have an online account, such as through the NHS App, NHS website or another online primary care service, you will be able to see all future notes and health records from your GP.
-Some people can already access this feature, this will not change for you (if you would like access before the end of 2023 please contact the practice).
+Some people can already access this feature, this will not change for you.
+If you would like access before the end of 2023 please contact the practice.